spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 ##### Creating a UnityClient entity prefab

-The FPS Template project contains a health pack prefab, `HealthPack.prefab`, in the folder: `/Assets/Resources/Prefabs/`.
+The FPS starter project contains a health pack prefab, `HealthPack.prefab`, in the folder: `/Assets/Resources/Prefabs/`.

 In the `/Assets/Resources/Prefabs/UnityClient/` folder create a new prefab named **"HealthPickup"**.
 Give this two children, the health pack and the base plate (`/Assets/Resources/Prefabs/HealthPackCube.prefab` and `/Assets/Resources/Prefabs/HealthPackBase.prefab`).

 <%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.

-This is because the FPS Template project uses the GDK GameObject Creation package as part of the GameObject workflow.
+This is because the FPS starter project uses the GDK GameObject Creation package as part of the GameObject workflow.
 To find out more you can read up about the [GameObject workflow](fix).<%(/Expandable)%>